Sue: Oh no…

 The android Benton shoots the wrong Doctor.

-Sue: I like the way they programmed the android to be as stupid as Benton.
+Sue: I like the way they programmed the android to be as stupid as the real Benton.
 You can’t tell them apart.
 What a ‘nana.

-I have to stop her from throwing a cushion at the television.
+I stop her before she can throw a cushion at the television.

-Sue: So he never took it off when he had a shower or when he went to bed?
+Sue: So he never took his patch off when he was in the shower, or when he went to bed?
 He never peeked at it the whole time?
 But that’s just stupid!
-This was heading for a 7/10 but not anymore.
+This was heading for a seven out of 10, but not any more.

-The Doctor fights his android double and Sue is very impressed with the choreography.
+The Doctor fights his android double (Sue’s impressed with the choreography), but Styggron kills the android by mistake.

-The Doctor explains that he reprogrammed the android to do his dirty work for him.
+The Doctor explains he reprogrammed the android to do his dirty work for him.

 Sue: When?
 How?
 Why?
 Eh?
-This was heading for a 6/10 but not anymore.
+This was heading for a six out of 10 but not any more.

-The episode concludes with Sarah accepting a lift home in the TARDIS.
+Sarah accepts a lift home in the TARDIS.

-Sue: You’d have thought Benton and Harry would have seen them off.
+Sue: You’d have thought Benton and Harry would have turned up to see them off.
 And Sarah must be mad if she thinks she won’t end up on another detour.
-But I guess that’s the point.top
+But I guess that’s the point.

-Sue: I know I sound like a stuck record but it fell apart at the end.
-It started out brilliantly – they should have spent a lot more time in the village building up the tension – all of that was excellent.
+Sue: I know I sound like a stuck record, Neil, but it fell apart at the end.
+It started out brilliantly – they should have spent a lot more time in the village building up the tension – all of that stuff was excellent.
 But the aliens’ plan was insane.
 And why would the astronaut go along with it?
 Was he blind?
-No – he wasn’t even half-blind.
+No. He wasn’t even half-blind.
 What a load of rubbish.
-But some of the ideas were good and there’s some nice banter between the Doctor and Sarah Jane.
+But some of the ideas were okay, and there was some nice banter between the Doctor and Sarah Jane.
 The location was lovely, too.
 What a shame.